 Thank you for joining me in this seven-part adventure of the one time Selati Line.

 Posted by Moz

 My thanks go first, to a friend, in the person of Hans Bornman.
-A man I greatly admire, for not only his accurate research but also for telling the story of the Lowveld, alive in words and pictures.
+A man I greatly admire, not only for his accurate research, but also for telling the story of the Lowveld, alive in words and pictures from which I took much.
 Without him, and his references, I would have told a poorer story of the Selati Line.